marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Possibility to hide a layer menu in the configurator (useful mostly together with conditional logic)
-* TWEAK: Possibility to show a group label in the cart
+* FEATURE: Possibility to show a group label in the cart
+* TWEAK: Fix double addition of items to the cart
 * TWEAK: Better image preloading when hovering a choice

 = 1.2.35 - 17/Jul/2022 =